ES Troyes AC: Decline and instability (2003–2020)

 In the 2018–19 Ligue 2 season, Troyes finished in third place on the table.
 Troyes would go on to lose the playoff semi final against Lens 2–1 after extra time.

+City Football Group acquisition

 On 3 September 2020, City Football Group (CFG), a subsidiary of Abu Dhabi United Group, announced that they had purchased a majority stake in Troyes AC.

 In the 2020–21 Ligue 2 season, Troyes were promoted back to Ligue 1 as champions of the division.
 They were relegated back down following the 2022–23 Ligue 1 season.
 Troyes suffered a double relegation to the third tier of French football following the 2023–24 Ligue 2 season.
 However, after end of season, 12th-placed Bordeaux administratively relegated to the Championnat National by the Direction Nationale du Contrôle de Gestion (DNCG) due to financial issues, and Troyes were reinstated.

+On 25 April 2026, Troyes secured promotion to Ligue 1 after defeating AS Saint-Étienne 3–0 away, finishing top of the 2025–26 season and returning to the top flight after a three-year absence.